2021-2022 Undergraduate & Graduate Catalog

 Master of Science in Criminal Justice

-The 33- to 36-credit-hour Master of Science degree in criminal justice at Grand Valley State University is designed to prepare graduate students to be criminal justice leaders, planners, practitioners, and academicians.
-The program's mission is to improve the criminal justice profession by producing exemplary graduates who are ethical, capable leaders and managers with a high level of knowledge, skills, and organizational wisdom.
+The 36 credit hour Master of Science degree in criminal justice at Grand Valley State University is designed to provide graduate students with the necessary education and practical skills to become natural leaders and academicians in the field.
+The programs mission is to develop highly ethical and capable leaders, specialists, and scholars, with an advanced and practical knowledge in criminology and criminal justice to prepare them for future work in their careers, classrooms, and/or communities.
 Our program also seeks to create a dynamic community of criminal justice professionals and scholars who will work in concert to critique, challenge, and advance the study and practice of criminal justice.
-Our faculty believes that professional education is best reinforced by concrete application of theoretical concepts.
+Our faculty believe that professional education is best reinforced by concrete application of theoretical concepts.
 Graduate courses will provide students the opportunity to apply to their agencies or professional endeavors the skills, concepts, and knowledge acquired in the program.
 The result of this applied process is a bridge between theory and practice and between the classroom and the professional field.

 To apply for the Master of Science degree in criminal justice, please note the following requirements:

 - Undergraduate GPA of at least a 3.0 on a 4.0 scale calculated from the last 60 hours of undergraduate work.

 - If applying for student admission into the SCJ undergraduate/graduate combined degree program, an undergraduate GPA of at least a 3.25 on a 4.0 scale calculated from the last 60 hours of undergraduate work.